grantbow/fit/docs/FIT.md

 # Tools

-Tools will likely follow to get more jobs done more easily.
+Tools may follow to get more jobs done more easily.

-Recorded issues can bring sense to an inherently disorderly process as things move forward and/or increase the need for more features to work with issues past and present.
+Issues recorded can bring sense to an otherwise disorderly process as software moves forward and generally will increase complexity with time.
+An extendible system can address needs to work with past and present issues as they increase.

-The whole thing should be tracked with a version control system such as git or another revision control systems (RCS).
-If using git you can call it a distributed issue tracker.
-All the benefits of git and similar RCS like synchronizing on demand allowing distributed and/or remote work, merge conflict handling These conventions with git makes for a very capable, mobile and agile system.
+The whole thing can be tracked with a version control system such as git or another (distributed) revision control systems (RCS).
+Benefits of using git, mercurial (hg) or similar RCS system are synchronizing on demand, distributed and/or remote work and merge conflict handling.
+The FIT conventions implemented with git and fit in golang make for a very capable, mobile and agile system.

-The git annex is useful for tracking larger files instead of git.
+The git annex tool can be used with git to track larger files.

-Conventions should be followed for consistent processing by a variety of tools.
+When evolving an issue system human and technical conventions should be followed allowing for consistent processing by a variety of people and tools.
-Since just a few conventions are used with directories and files tools may be written in your most convenient programming language.
+Since just a few conventions are used with directories and files tools may be written in the programming language you find most convenient.

 A numeric running count of issues is often desired.
-It could be written as a git hook to increment a tag_id_value.
 Quite a bit of tacit knowledge can be quickly gained when a running identifier is assigned.
-Not only the total number of issues but a feel for issue velocity can be seen by those most familiar with the system.
+The Ids can not only quickly convey the total number of issues created but can also provide a feel for issue velocity to those most familiar with the system.

-Filesystems with version control provide many of the advantages that databases provide, but when needed issues can and should be parsed into a database.
+Filesystems with version control provide many advantages provided by databases.
+Issues may later be parsed into a database and/or imported or exported to other systems.
 Things like querying and reporting can be more efficient using something like Berkeley DB, Sqlite, MariaDB, Postgres, MongoDB, CouchDB, etc.

-For end user access an http front end would be a good logical next step.
-For the additionally types of summaries (like BUGS.txt), reports, html files and other files in the system exclusions can be specified so they are not checked into the version control system.
+To facilite visibility an http front end may be a good logical next step.
+Summaries (like BUGS.txt), reports and html files may be generated to provide different kinds of visibility.
+Generated files may be excluded so they are not accidentally checked into your version control system.

 Import and export from other issue systems could be very useful.

-People, command line tools or other tool implementations (like http) should be updated with the present conventions and assumptions in mind.